How Do I Stop Replaying Conversations In My Head?

 If this resonated with you, you may like to read the blogs about life scripts and unspoken rules, which explore how early roles and beliefs quietly shape the patterns you find yourself returning to today.

-I offer individual and couples therapy, supporting clients to explore emotional patterns, relationship dynamics, and the deeper roots of feeling stuck or disconnected.
+I offer psychotherapy and couples therapy, supporting people to explore emotional patterns, relationship dynamics, and the deeper roots of feeling stuck, unfulfilled, or disconnected.

 References